chen-qingyu/pyincpp/readme.md

 // Taking the remaining part of a Tuple, the underlying layer is pointer conversion, which is very fast Tuple<int, double, char>(1, 2.5, 'A').rest() // (2.5, 'A')

-// Deque tail push, supports both head and tail push, push, and element reference Deque<int>({1, 2, 3, 4}).push_back(5) // <1, 2, 3, 4, 5>
+// Deque tail push, supports both head and tail push, pop, and element reference Deque<int>({1, 2, 3, 4}).push_back(5) // <1, 2, 3, 4, 5>
 // Deque shifts to the right, very vivid!
 Deque<int>({1, 2, 3, 4, 5}) >>= 1 // <5, 1, 2, 3, 4>